Olympics-Soccer-U.S women stunned in semi-final loss to Canada | Sports-Games

 Olympics-Soccer-U.S women stunned in semi-final loss to Canada

-The World Cup-winning United States fell to a surprise 1-0 defeat to Canada in the semi-finals of the women's Olympic football tournament on Monday, with Jessie Fleming grabbing the winner with a 75th minute penalty.
-In the gold medal match, Canada will face the winner of the other semi-final between Australia and Sweden which is being played later on Monday.
+The U.S, pre-Games favourites for gold medal, went close to an equaliser when Carli Lloyd struck the bar with a header but Canada held on for a famous victory - and their first ever appearance in the Olympic final.
+The Americans have won the Olympic women's football tournament four times and have not been beaten by Canada for over 20 years.

-The World Cup-winning United States fell to a surprise 1-0 defeat to Canada in the semi-finals of the women's Olympic football tournament on Monday, with Jessie Fleming grabbing the winner with a 75th minute penalty.
+Canada stunned the World Cup-winning United States on Monday, handing them a shock 1-0 defeat in the semi-finals of the women's Olympic football tournament with Jessie Fleming grabbing the winner with a 75th minute penalty.

 In the gold medal match, Canada will face the winner of the other semi-final between Australia and Sweden which is being played later on Monday.
 The crucial moment, in a game which had produced little incident, came when Tierna Davidson challenged Deanne Rose on the edge of the penalty area.
 After a video review, a penalty was awarded.